ugeneunipro/docs/content/workflow-designer/workflow-elements/ngs-mapping-reads/map-reads-with-bowtie2-element.md

 **No reverse-complement orientation (--norc)**

-If --norc is specified, bowtie will not attempt to align against the reverse-complement reference strand.
+If --norc is specified, Bowtie will not attempt to align against the reverse-complement reference strand.

-False

 **norc**